 Additional fees apply if you register late or make changes to your test type, center or date after registering.

-All SAT and ACT test scores will be reported ONLY through the testing centers.
+All SAT and ACT test scores are reported ONLY through the testing centers.
 When registering for the SAT and/or the ACT you will have a place to type in the names of the colleges/universities where you want your test scores to be sent.
 As soon as test scores are available, scores will automatically be sent to those institutions that you indicated.

 If you did not indicate which college(s) to send your scores to then you can request them later for a fee.
-Some colleges will then receive them electronically and some through the mail.
-Give yourself at least two weeks for a college that is receiving scores through the mail, from the test center.

 If you do not know what colleges to put down on the test form, at least send your scores to your state school(s) of choice.